Adding variables

 - Environment Variables

-River Variables are used only within a specific River.
-You can define multiple variables and use them in both Logic and Action Rivers.
+You use Data Flow Variables only within a specific Data Flow.
+You can define multiple variables and use them in both Logic and Action Data Flows.

 Procedure

-- Create a new Logic or Action River.
+- Create a new Logic Flow or Action Flow.

 - Click the Variables tab in the top right-hand corner.

-- Click +Add Variable to add a new River variable.
+- Click +Add Variable to add a new Data Flow variable.

 - To create an Array, use square brackets for the variable value, and then select the Contains Multiple Values checkbox.